binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 We have many communication tools that are far more effective than email.
 Use them!
 In order of effectiveness, we have:

 1. Face to face: You can not beat this.
 It uses as many of our senses as possible and includes the human spirit.
-Those that are aware need to encourage developers to talk to whoever it is they are working with face to face if it is practical.
+Those that are aware need to encourage developers to talk to whoever it is they are working with face to face if it is practical
 2. Audio Visual: We have cyber networks now, the Internet, and many great audio/visual tools for one on one and team collaboration.
 I could list all the tools I know of and/or use, but this landscape is constantly evolving.
 Find out what works for you and your teams.
 Many people find that using a good audio/visual tool fits their work flow better than physical face to face communications.
 This is because it allows workers to have the best of both worlds.
 It gives them their own space and at the push of a button and allows them to see and hear their co-worker(s).
-I have personally found good audio/visual tools to be very liberating and great productivity enhancers.
+I have personally found good audio/visual tools to be very liberating and great productivity enhancers
 3. Audio only and push-to-talk: The likes of Mumble can be an excellent staple tool for talking things through during the work day when you do not need that extra information that the visual aspect provides.
 I have used this on many occasions and found it to be a very effective medium.
-When you do need more, you can escalate to a higher form of communication with the added visual component.
+When you do need more, you can escalate to a higher form of communication with the added visual component
 4. Phone calls are similar to push-to-talk, but the context switching overhead is larger because you have to dial, often put a headset on and wait for an answer.
-Audio quality is often worse as well.
+Audio quality is often worse as well
 5. Group Instant Messaging (GIM) tools: Slack is currently taking the GIM world by storm.
 It provides a large number of add-ons to provide integration with many services, evolving from just Instant Messaging to more of a collaboration dashboard, where team members can receive notifications for many types of events, thus helping to keep all team members up to date with each other.
-There are of course quite a number of other tools in this space such as IRC, Gitter and many others, but Slack offers so much more than any of the other offerings I have seen to date and continues to broaden its integrations.
+There are of course quite a number of other tools in this space such as IRC, Gitter and many others, but Slack offers so much more than any of the other offerings I have seen to date and continues to broaden its integrations
 6. Instant Messaging (IM) tools: These are great for quick short communication sessions where you need to pass links and/or have a quick discussion where you do not need the additional overhead of audio.
 There is often little context switching overhead.
 It is easy to work and talk with co-workers.
 You are really starting to lose a large percentage of communication information here though.
 Misunderstandings can creep in.
-Always be ready to escalate to a higher level of communication.
+Always be ready to escalate to a higher level of communication
 7. Email: Leave this as a last resort.
 It is ineffective and costly in many ways, especially for software engineers, where there is a high price for context switching.
 Software engineers and architects have to build large landscapes of the programmes they are working on in their heads before they can start to make any changes, essentially loading a programme into memory and wrapping human understanding of how the mechanics work around it.
 If a developer has this picture loaded into memory and then switches to deal with an email, a large part of the picture can easily drop out of memory.
 Once the email work is finished, the developer has to re-load the picture.
-The second time around may be quicker, but this can still be very costly.
+The second time around may be quicker, but this can still be very costly

 Also, do not forget that there are many live collaborative drawing, documenting, and coding tools available now.
 These can actually make work-flow far more effective than being in the same room as co-workers and having to work on one set of screens, as you can both work form your own workstations on the same work.